What you need to know about consent orders in divorce

 If the agreement appears fair then the Judge should approve it, however, if there are issues the judge can write back requesting further information to help them make a decision.

-If the Judge is still not satisfied they can call a hearing with both parties to attend, but this is quite rare in our experience.
-This would obviously extend the time until completion of the order.
+If the Judge is still not satisfied they can call a hearing with both parties to attend, but this is quite rare in our 20+ years experience.

 If you can come to an agreement with your spouse it will prevent longer time frames, more costs and less stress for all concerned.